-Soups are one of my favorite dishes.
+Soups are one of our favorite dishes.
 They pack a ton of flavor, vitamins, and nutrients, and they are delicious.
 You can make a huge pot, freeze it, and eat it again anytime you feel like something warm and fulfilling.

-I used just half of a red onion to bring some sweetness to the flavor, but any onion would work.
+We used just half of a red onion to bring some sweetness to the flavor, but any onion would work.
 If you can spare a few more carbs, use an entire onion, get it really caramelized, and enhance the flavors even more.

 The bacon bits are a nice addition that helps create the multiple layers of flavors, as we are cooking the vegetables on its fat.
 If you want to change it a little, you can replace the bacon with a nice sausage, following the same technique.